earlbingham/FlexionCodeReview/README.md

 # This will start up the NodeJS server, then you can go to the following URL on your system to see the web
 # form that teachers can use to submit Students Unit Conversion responses

 http://localhost:3000

 # Otherwise, if a teacher wants to use the application on the command line, they can use the scripts provided
 # in the FlexionCodeReview/tests directory

-tests/addStudentResponseCorrect - will generate a new student response that will have correct output value
+tests/addStudentResponseCorrect - Createa a new student response that will have correct output value

-tests/addStudentResponseIncorrect - will generate a new student response that will have incorrect output value
+tests/addStudentResponseIncorrect - Create a new student response that will have incorrect output value

-tests/addStudentResponseInvalid - will generate a new student response that will have incorrect output value
+tests/addStudentResponseInvalid - Create a new student response that will have incorrect output value

-tests/getStudentResponses - will get all the current student responses stored in the application
+tests/getStudentResponses - Provide a list of current student responses stored in the application

 ```